 The strong pricing power of the Royal Enfield brand and the improved operating margins rapidly increased the valuation of the company.
 In 2014, Royal Enfield recorded sales of 302,592 units.
 The sales for the year were higher than even the worldwide sales of Harley Davidson for the first time in the brand history.
 By the year 2015, Eicher Motors had become one of the most expensive automobile stocks in India.

-Royal Enfield is an Indian multinational motorcycle manufacturing company.
+Royal Enfield is an Indian motorcycle manufacturing company headquartered in Chennai, Tamil Nadu, India.

 What's so special about Royal Enfield?